 - Pressure for sexual activity

-- Offensive graffiti.
+- Offensive graffiti

 Unwanted, offensive and/or culturally insensitive conduct, language, or images do not have to be directed at a specific individual in order to create an atmosphere that is intimidating or offensive to an individual.
 It is important to note that harassment may take place in an academic, residential or work setting.

 Harassment is unwelcome behavior that is either intended to harass or has the effect of harassing by abusing the dignity of an individual or creating an intimidating, offensive, or coercive environment.
 Behavior that was not intended to be harassing can be perceived as harassing.

 Harassment most often occurs between people of unequal power: when such a power differential exists (e.g., such as a physically larger person over a smaller one, a supervisor over a subordinate employee, a faculty member over a student), the victim is not in a position to freely object, resist, or give fully free consent.
 However, harassment can also occur where no formal power differential exists, if the behavior is unwanted by, or offensive to, the victim.

 In order to cultivate a creative learning environment, Messiah University encourages free inquiry and expression within the bounds of our Christian commitments.
 Members of the community have the right to hold and defend a variety of viewpoints within an educational setting.
 For educational purposes required readings(s), educational activities (videos, projects, discussions, etc.), music, drama or art may include historical information that portrays groups or individuals in a pejorative fashion.
 Educators carry responsibility for directing these activities with care and sensitivity.